The Love of Jeanne Ney: Plot

 Jeanne is the daughter of André Ney, a French diplomat and political observer in Crimea during the Russian Revolution.
 To finance his excessive, decadent lifestyle, Khalibiev sells Ney a list with names of alleged Bolshevik agents.
-Jeanne's lover, Andreas Labov, and one of his Bolshevik comrades show up in her father's office, demanding to hand over the list.
+Jeanne's lover, Andreas Labov, and one of his Bolshevik comrades show up in her father's office, demanding that Ney hands over the list.
 Ney shoots at the intruders and is shot dead in return.
 Soon after, the revolutionary army storms the city.
 Jeanne flees to Paris with the help of a Bolshevik officer, who secretly gives Andreas her address.

 In Paris, Jeanne takes up a job as a secretary at her uncle Raymond's detective agency.
 Khalibiev, who followed her to Paris, sets about seducing Raymond's blind daughter Gabrielle, planning to murder her after their marriage and run away with her money.
 Margot, a young woman working at a bar whom Khalibiev told of his plan, warns Gabrielle and Raymond.
 Andreas, who has been sent to Paris as a political agitator, reunites with Jeanne and spends the night with her at a hotel.

 Khalibiev sneaks into Raymond's office, murders him and steals a diamond which had been declared missing and found by one of Raymond's employees.
 He frames Andreas by leaving behind Andreas' coat and photo.
 Andreas is arrested by the police, appearing all the more suspicious due to the money he has been carrying for his agitational work.

 When Jeanne learns of Andreas' arrest, she looks for Khalibiev to help clear Andreas of the charges brought against him, as they ran into one another on the night of the murder.
 She boards the train Khalibiev took to flee the city, trying to convince him to testify on Andreas' behalf.
 Khalibiev makes sexual advances to her and attempts to silence her with his handkerchief, exposing the stolen diamond.
 Jeanne cries for help, and Khalibiev is arrested.
 Inside the diamond, Jeanne sees an image of Andreas being released from prison.